Ranked from Within: Ranking Large Multimodal Models Without Labels: Task Formulation

-The objective of this paper is to develop methods for computing scores \( \{s_m\}_{m=1}^{M} \) for each LMM without requiring access to task-specific data annotations.
+The objective of this paper is to develop methods for computing a score \( s_m \) for each LMM without requiring access to task-specific data annotations.
 Ideally, these computed scores should closely correlate with ground-truth performance, allowing us to rank and select LMMs based on their performance using only these scores.

-\paragraph{Evaluation Metric.} We use Spearman's rank correlation coefficient (\( \rho \)) \cite{kendall1948rank} to assess the monotonic relationship between the computed scores and model performance.
-Additionally, we calculate the weighted version of Kendall's rank correlation (\( \tau_w \)) \cite{shieh1998weighted}, which has been shown to effectively identify top-ranked items of interest \cite{you2021logme}.
-Both coefficients range from \([-1, 1]\), where values close to~\( -1 \) or~\( 1 \) indicate strong negative or positive correlations, respectively, and a value of \( 0 \) denotes no correlation.
+\paragraph{Evaluation Metric.} We use Spearman's rank correlation coefficient \( \rho \)~\cite{kendall1948rank} to evaluate the monotonic relationship between scores and model performance.
+Additionally, we calculate Kendall's weighted rank correlation \( \tau_w \)~\cite{shieh1998weighted}, which effectively highlights top-ranked items~\cite{you2021logme}.
+Both coefficients range from \([-1, 1]\), with values near \( -1 \) or \( 1 \) indicating strong negative or positive correlations, and \( 0 \) indicating no correlation.